 There was still very little signing in the school though I know the children signed amongst themselves.
 There were no deaf teachers.

 In the new Oak Lodge, for the first time, deaf children started to take and pass real exams – that had not happened before.
 The school became very successful.
 1977 was the Queen’s Silver Jubilee Year.
 Two schools in all of London were chosen for her to visit as part of the celebration, and Oak Lodge was one of those schools.
 Preparations went on for months – rooms and corridors were painted, new tarmac in the playground, and they even built a new toilet in case the Queen wanted to use it during her visit!
 She stayed in the school for about 40 minutes, met children and staff and signed the visitors’ book.
 The Head Boy had just finished work experience at the factory where the Queen’s handbags are made and he talked to her about that.
 Everyone was very proud that Oak Lodge had been chosen.

 Oak Lodge today is a very different place compared to 100 years ago, or even just 10 years ago.
-Twelve of our teachers and nine of our Teaching Assistants are themselves deaf, more than in any other school for deaf children in Britain.
+Many of our teachers and teaching assistants are themselves deaf and a significant number of our pupils are hearing impaired with speech and language difficulties.
 This has been a very important development for Oak Lodge – we feel we are very much a part of the Deaf Community.
 Our pupils and staff sign very well, and indeed many of our pupils now have Sign Language qualifications just like the staff.

 Pupils have the chance to take exams in a wide range of subjects, not only at GCSE level, but we also use other types of exams including the new NVQ qualifications.
 We also place high priority on other kinds of learning – how to travel on public transport safely, how to find out information for themselves, how to make good decisions, what communication to use in what situation, etc.